June 17, 2022: Notice of Intent deadline

-The Research Infrastructure grant coordinates with the Canada Foundation for Innovation (CFI) Innovation Fund to invest in transformative research infrastructure projects of strategic significance to the institutions, which will secure and strengthen Alberta’s competitive position in research and technology development.
+The Research Infrastructure (RI) stream coordinates with the Canada Foundation for Innovation (CFI) Innovation Fund to invest in transformative research infrastructure projects of strategic significance to the institutions and the province's priorities in the context of Alberta Technology and Innovation Strategy.
+These projects aim to secure and strengthen Alberta’s competitive position in research and technology development.

-RCP will fund up to 40% of the total eligible project costs for successful proposals.
+RCP will fund up to 40% of the total eligible project costs for successful applications.

-Canadian universities, colleges, research hospitals, and non-profit research institutions that have been recognized as eligible by the CFI can apply.
+Canadian universities, colleges, research hospitals and non-profit research institutions recognized by CFI as eligible.

 How to apply